 Are you looking for a policy to cover yourself for a short time?
 Are you worried about your loved ones if you die within the next 10 years?

-Are you looking for a policy that leaves enough money for final expenses or that helps offset your beneficiaries’ inheritance taxes?
+Are you looking for a policy that leaves enough money for final expenses or helps offset your beneficiaries’ inheritance taxes?

 This is important: